BDC Hamburger Icon

 Pros of mobile wallets

-• Mobile wallets are easy to use.
-Mobile wallets are easy to install and use.
-If your device is relatively new with NFC-enabled features, you won’t have any trouble in the checkout line.
+• Mobile wallets are easy to install and use.
+If your device has NFC-enabled features, you won’t have any trouble in the checkout line.

 • Mobile wallets are secure.
-Google Pay, Apple Pay and Samsung Pay are built with security in mind.
+Google Wallet, Apple Pay and Samsung Wallet are built with security in mind.
 All three platforms hide your personal information and credit card numbers from merchants and require you to sign in to your device.

 • Mobile wallets have great rewards programs.
-Google, Apple and Samsung frequently roll out new promotion and reward programs to keep shop-savvy consumers on their platforms.
+Google, Apple and Samsung frequently roll out new promotions and rewards programs to keep shop-savvy consumers on their platforms.

 Cons of mobile wallets

 • Mobile wallets are not universally accepted.
-While mobile wallets are convenient where they’re accepted, keeping a credit card or extra cash on hand is still a good idea.
+Although mobile wallets are convenient where they’re accepted, it’s still a good idea to keep a credit card or extra cash on hand.

-• Mobile wallets may have data privacy concerns.
-Even though mobile wallet platforms are very secure, they still have the potential to gather and record your transaction history.
+• Mobile wallets may present data privacy concerns.
+Even though mobile wallet platforms are very secure, they still have the potential to collect and store your transaction history.

 • Mobile wallets depend on your phone.
 Mobile wallets are directly tied to your phone, making your phone the single point of failure.
-If your battery dies or you lose your phone and don’t have your wallet on you, you’ll be stuck with no payment method while on the go.
+If your battery dies, you lose your phone or you forget it, you could be left without a payment method while on the go.

 TipBottom line

-When choosing POS software for your business, aside from digital wallet acceptance, consider features like POS inventory management, customer loyalty programs and POS reports.
+When you're choosing a POS system, consider essential POS system features, like digital wallet acceptance, inventory management, customer loyalty programs and POS reports.

 How mobile wallets work with credit card processing

 The best credit card processors allow merchants to accept one or more digital payment methods in addition to credit cards.
-For example, Clover lets merchants accept Apple Pay, Google Pay and Samsung Pay.
-All its card readers support NFC payments, helping you accommodate many consumers.
+For example, Clover lets merchants accept Apple Pay, Google Wallet and Samsung Wallet.
+All of its card readers support NFC payments, helping you accommodate many consumers.
 Read our in-depth review of Clover for more information.

 Jennifer Dublino contributed to this article.